codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 From now on the `/ColorApi` folder will be referred to as the project root folder.

+### Initialize an Empty Git Repository

+From the project’s root folder, enter the command `git init` to initialize a git repository.
+This will allow you to track changes to your app as you build it.

 ### Linking to GitHub

-Every Laravel starter project comes with a git repository and we have to link it to a remote one that we can deploy on Code Capsules.
 Head over to [GitHub](https://github.com/) and create a new repository.
 Then, in your project's root folder, run the command below from the terminal, replacing username and repository_name with your own values from GitHub.

 ```
 git remote add origin git@github.com:username/repository_name.git